Cascade Brewers FAQ

 (More info here - mailing lists, etc.)

-In general, Eugene's water is relatively neutral in minerals.
+In general, both Eugene and Springfield have water that is relatively neutral in minerals.
 This gives the town a "Pilsen" style profile.
-The EWEB averages for 2008 can be found in this document: